 Solutions for the problems single women face in India

 - Parents must be motivated to educate their daughters as well as they educate their sons.
 Education is now a fundamental right in our country, children are now entitled to free education in a neighbourhood school till elementary school, making it easier for economic unprivileged families to send their kids to school.
 If more women complete higher education, we’ll see more of them with high salaried jobs.

 - Many women are not allowed to work despite the fact that they are highly educated.
 Whereas we have national campaigns on the need to educate the girl child, awareness should also be spread that a woman who is willing to work should not be forced not to do so.

 - Many Indian men prefer homemakers as a wife.
 Often in-laws also insist on the same.
 At times, women themselves leave their jobs after marriage if their husband earns well.
 If the marriage falls apart or the woman is widowed, she may have a hard time getting a job matching their qualifications because of a career gap.

 - Women go on drawing the short end as far as inheriting property is concerned.
 There need to be national campaigns encouraging that women are not disfavoured as far as inheritance rights are concerned.

 - Single women need to wisely plan their finances, try hard to save regularly and be cautious about expenditures.

-- For single who miss the presence of a child in their lives, may consider the option of motherhood either through a sperm bank or adoption.
+- For single who miss the presence of a child in their lives, may consider the option of motherhood either through a sperm bank or single parent adoption.
 This may only be done if one has ample finances to raise a child and can devote time towards him/ her.
 Else, one may spend quality time with nephews and nieces.
 One may also engage in a profession or hobby which allows constant interaction with kids, like teaching or volunteering at an orphanage.